Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

+\begin{claim} If case~\ref{orientation-case-b} holds, then each decomposition in $\Tt$ admits a split such that the splits have bounded height and layer sub-decompositions are oriented. \end{claim}

-\paragraph*{Case (b)} Assume that for each tree decomposition in $\Tt$ there is a split so that: \begin{itemize} \item the heights of the splits are bounded; \item on each layer, no pair of nodes belongs to any of the Strahler constraints. \end{itemize} We will show that $\Tt$ satisfies the second item in the conclusion of the lemma.
+\begin{claimproof} Assume case~\ref{orientation-case-b}, i.e.~each tree decomposition admits a split so that the heights of the splits are bounded and on each layer no disjoint pair of nodes belongs to any of the Strahler constraints.
 The general idea is that we will further refine the split from the assumption, so that it has fewer recolourings, which will make it easier for the layer to be oriented.

-Consider a layer $S$ of the splits described above.
+Consider a tree $T$ in $\Tt$ and layer $S$ of the split described above.
 Since the notions of orientation and child depend on the chosen tree structure, and we consider several such structures, we will talk about $S$-children, or $S$-orientations below, to make it clear which structure is considered.
-To each node $X$ on this layer, define its \emph{profile} to be the set
+To each node $Y$ on this layer, define its \emph{profile} to be the set

 Consider some profile $\Pi$.
-If we take any sub-decomposition of $S$ that uses only nodes with profile, then the recolourings of that sub-decomposition will be contained in $\Pi$.
+If we take any sub-decomposition of $S$ that uses only nodes with profile $\Pi$, then the recolourings of that sub-decomposition will be contained in $\Pi$.
 The following claim shows that such a sub-decomposition will be oriented.

-\begin{claim} Let $S$ be a tree decomposition such that no pair of nodes belongs to any of the Strahler constraints defined in Definition~\ref{def:constraints-in-proof-of-orientation-lemma}.
-Let $X_1$ and $X_2$ be two disjoint nodes in $S$ that have the same profile $\Pi$.
-Then for every recolourings $e_1, e_2 \in \Pi$, the relation
+\begin{subclaim*} Let $S$ be a tree decomposition such that no disjoint pair of nodes belongs to any of the Strahler constraints defined in Definition~\ref{def:constraints-in-proof-of-orientation-lemma}, and such that all nodes have the same profile $\Pi$.
+Then it is oriented: for every disjoint nodes $Y,Y'$ and for every recolourings $e, e' \in \Pi$, the relation defined by